microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Right Click JSON.](media/change-theme2.png)

-21. **Save** the file to your desired location on your computer with name unchanged.
+21. **Save** the file to your desired location on your computer, leaving the name unchanged.

 ![Save JSON.](media/save-json.png)